dogamak/ttk91-rs/README.md

 }
 ```

-## Command-line utilities
+# Command-line Utilities

+This crate comes with multiple command-line utilities.
+These utilities can be enables with the `tools` feature or individually with the `ttk91repl`
+and `ttk91run` features.

-### `ttk91repl`
+## `ttk91repl`

 The `ttk91repl` provides a Read-Execute-Print-Loop environment for the TTK91 symbolic assembly
 language.
 It supports alternating between writing and executing code and provides multiple
-commands suitable for debugging both TTK91 programs and the emulator itself.
+commands suitable for debugging.

 ```text
 0x8000> LOAD  R1, =5